swiyu-admin-ch/swiyu-issuer/README.md

     SUSPENDED
     REVOKED
     [*] --> OFFERED
-    OFFERED --> CANCELLED : Process can be "cancelled as long as the vc is not ISSUED" CANCELLED --> [*]
+    OFFERED --> CANCELLED: Process can be "cancelled as long as the vc is not ISSUED" CANCELLED --> [*]
     OFFERED --> IN_PROGRESS
     IN_PROGRESS --> fork_state
-    fork_state --> DEFERRED : Credential endpoint called by Holder and (deferred = true)
-    fork_state --> join_state : Non-deferred flow
+    fork_state --> DEFERRED: Credential endpoint called by Holder and (deferred = true) fork_state --> join_state: Non-deferred flow
-    IN_PROGRESS --> EXPIRED : Can expire on status (OFFERED, IN_PROGRESS, DEFERRED, READY)
-    EXPIRED --> [*]
+    IN_PROGRESS --> EXPIRED: Can expire on status (OFFERED, IN_PROGRESS, DEFERRED, READY) EXPIRED --> [*]
-    DEFERRED --> READY : Status READY must be set by the business issuer READY --> join_state
+    DEFERRED --> READY: Status READY must be set by the business issuer READY --> join_state
     join_state --> ISSUED
     ISSUED --> SUSPENDED